FcResolv® NOG Portfolio

 Supporting Data

 The FcResolv NOG model portfolio is based on the super immunodeficient NOG mouse.
 This highly versatile strain lacks adaptive immune cells and has an attenuated innate immune response, yet still retains some residual mouse immune cells that can interact with therapeutic antibodies.
-FcResolv NOG models eliminate this interaction by knocking out the activity of all murine FcγRs, including the FcγRI, IIB, III and IV types, along with the high affinity FcεRI receptor.
+FcResolv NOG models eliminate this interaction by knocking out the common FcR gamma chain that is required for activity of FcγRI, III and IV types, along with the high affinity FcεRI receptor.
 The low affinity FcεRII receptor remains present.
+The FcγRIIb has been separately knocked out, as it lacks this common subunit.

 chart of absent receptors in nog models